folio-org/folio-org.github.io/guides/module-descriptor.md

 It is considered best practice to override these values in the Launch Descriptors created for production environments.
 </div>

-**Note:** 20190905:
-Please await the initial roll-out of these new LaunchDescriptors, as this roll-out needs to be co-ordinated ([FOLIO-2234](https://issues.folio.org/browse/FOLIO-2234) for the core modules, and [FOLIO-2235](https://issues.folio.org/browse/FOLIO-2235) for the non-core modules).

 ### General LD properties

 Each main property is briefly described in the